Junny-Lee/algorithms_MERN_stack/sorting_mechanism.md

     - worst: O(n^2)
     - best: O(n)
     - average: O(n^2)
+    # How it works:
+    Imagine you are playing cards.
+Somebody is giving you cards one by one.
+When you are receiving card, you are planning to put them in a way so that the smaller one is on the left.
+This means you want to insert them in a sorted way

+    step-1: If the first card you are getting is 5.
+Just hold the card in your hand. you dont have to do anything.

+    step-2: If the second card is 2, you want to put it before 5 so that the two cards you have are sorted.
+When you are putting the card with number 2 at the left, you are changing the position of the card 5 from first position to second position.
+And then first position becomes available and you put 2 there.

+    step-3: If the third card is 4. you will start from second position.
+In the second position, you have card 5 which is bigger than 4.
+Hence you will move 5 to the third position.
+The next card to the left is 2 which is smaller than 4.
+Hence, you wont move 2.
+And you will insert card 4 in the second position.

+    step-4: Then you got 10.
+It is bigger than the previous card which is 5.
+Hence, you just add it at the last position.

+    step-5: The next card is 7.
+You just move the position of the card 10 to the right and insert card 7.

+    step-6: If the last card is 3.
+You will have to move 10 to the right as it is bigger than 3. and then you check with the next card to the left it is 7 which is bigger than 3. you move it to the right. similarly, you move 5, 4 to the right.
+And put the number 3 before 2 as 2 is smaller than 3.

+    congrats. you are done.

 #  Merge Sort
 Merge sort works by splitting the input in half, recursively sorting each half, and then merging the sorted halves back together